Blessy-Thomas/Student-Monitoring-System-using-OpenCV/README.md

 # Student-Monitoring-System-using-OpenCV
 An Application that helps teachers to know whether students are paying attention during an online lecture.

+Distant learning, a method of study where teachers and students do not meet in a classroom but use the Internet, e-mail, mail, etc. to have classes.
+This methodology was not supposed to be the ideal way of learning.
+This kind of teaching-learning process does not provide any assurance of whether the students attending the classes are actually understanding the concepts being taught.
+The teachers cannot rely on this method completely to check if the students are physically and mentally present in the online class.
+Though not the ideal method, it is the only way through which the teaching learning process can take place during the Covid-19 Pandemic.
+Most of the universities and colleges have switched to distant or the online mode of teaching when the Covid-19 virus was spreading all over the world.
+The students have started attending their lectures and laboratory sessions from their homes while the teachers are teaching them from their homes.
+The classroom environment is no longer a necessity.
+Everyone has adapted themselves in this kind of communication for learning.
+But the question of whether the complete knowledge provided by the professors or teachers is really getting delivered to the students in this manner, still remains answered.
+Assuming students to be attentive during the classes may be right for some of the students but to generalize it for all students will not be right.
+Hence we tried developing a method which can be a solution to this problem.
+This is an overview of the project ‘Student Monitoring System using OpenCV’.

 Resources:
 https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/